jacobbriones1/jacobbriones1.github.io/_posts/2020-11-17-bioinformatics.md

 Alcohol consumption has increased signifiantly as a result of the stay at home orders, and public distress.
 But why is this?
 Am I a horrible person for downing an entire bottle of cheap gas-station merlot after work?
 Perhaps..
 But despite what most religious organizations would have you believe, the desire to drinking alcohol is encoded in our DNA.
 In fact, our interest in alcohol dates back over 6,000 years.
 But how did alcohol become part of our biological history?
+The answer to this question can be understood by understanding *yeast*, one of the first organisms that humans domesticated.
+In particular, we will take a look at a certain species of yeast called *Saccharomyces cerevisiae*, which is capable of brewing wine.

+#